felixfbecker/langserver/README.md

 ## Development

-Write a program which reads JSON RPC data over stdin (and/or tcp sockets) and writes to stdout (or tcp).
+Write a program which speaks LSP over stdin and stdout (and/or runs a TCP listener and speaks LSP over the socket).

-RPC data will be normal LSP methods, so may develop your language server directly against [VSCode](https://code.visualstudio.com/) as a reference client implementation.
-I.e. you may test "hover", "jump-to-def", and "find-references" directly inside VSCode.
+You should test your language server using [VSCode](https://code.visualstudio.com/) as a reference client.
 To wire your language server to VSCode, [follow the `vscode-client` README](https://github.com/sourcegraph/sourcegraph/blob/master/lang/vscode-client/README.md).

 ## Testing

 This project provides two tools for testing your language server:

-- a REPL to make requests over stdio or tcp to your language server
+- a REPL to make requests over stdio or TCP to your language server
 - an automated test harness

 ### REPL